pymmcore-plus/pymmcore-plus/docs/install.md

 ## Installing Micro-Manager Device Adapters

-Just like the underlying library [`pymmcore`](https://github.com/micro-manager/pymmcore), `pymmcore-plus` also relies on the device adapters and C++ core provided by [mmCoreAndDevices](https://github.com/micro-manager/mmCoreAndDevices#mmcoreanddevices).
+Just like the underlying [`pymmcore`](https://github.com/micro-manager/pymmcore) library, `pymmcore-plus` also relies on the device adapters and C++ core provided by [mmCoreAndDevices](https://github.com/micro-manager/mmCoreAndDevices#mmcoreanddevices).
 They can be installed in two ways:

 1. **Use the `mmcore` command line tool**

-    This library provides a quick way to install the latest version of micro-manager:
+    If you've installed with `pip install "pymmcore-plus[cli]"`, this library provides a quick way to install the latest version of micro-manager:

     ```bash
     mmcore install
     ```

-    This will download the latest release of micro-manager and place it in the pymmcore-plus folder.
+    This will download the latest release of micro-manager and place it in the `pymmcore-plus` folder.
 If you would like to modify the location of the installation, or the release of micro-manager to install, you can use the `--dest` and `--release` flags respectively.